Ferrari F2004 - Remembering One of the Best Formula One Cars Ever

 The chassis at Ferrari F2004 was lighter than on the previous car, thanks to the new materials, just as the engine and gearbox.
 The F2004 had a lower center of gravity, while weight distribution has been improved as regards the chassis and the engine which was more durable and reliable.
 The team recorded only two retirements in 2004 season, both after collisions.

 Michael Schumacher and Rubens Barrichello did a perfect job in the previous year, so Ferrari had no reason to change anything.
 The reigning champion won the five opening races – in Australia, Malaysia, Bahrain, Imola, and Spain – while Barrichello thrice finished 2nd.
 Schumi’s winning stream has ended in Monaco where he retired after a collision with Juan Pablo Montoya but his teammate scored another podium after finishing 3rd.

 After the first third of the season, Schumacher topped the standings with 50 points, while Barrichello was 2nd with 38, six more than Jenson Button in the 3rd position.
 In the Constructors’ Championship, Ferrari was 36 points ahead of the 2nd-placed Renault.

-Schumacher won seven races in a row
+Michael Schumacher won seven races in a row